hausec/PowerZure/docs/Functions/infogathering.rst

 ::

-  Get-AzureADUser -Username john@contoso.com
+  Get-AzureUser -Username john@contoso.com

 ::

-  Get-AzureADUser -All
+  Get-AzureUser -All

 **Parameters**

 -All

-Switch; Gathers all users in AzureAD.
+Switch; Gathers all users in Entra.

 -Username